junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Nothing supernatural, just the wild life, the *natural* rule of food chain.
 He warns himself.
 Could be just a dead animal from *natural* death, or got killed and eaten by a larger predator that is *also* just a *normal* wild animal.

-He points the flashlight upwards, squinting at the blackness, thinking where the bird has gone.
+He points the flashlight upwards, squinting at the blackness, wondering where the bird has gone.
 The light fades into the night before it reaches the closest tree.
 Beyond the illuminated range, Dean thinks he has a glimpse of the silhouette of some huge dark wings, spreading out across and in between the trees, as huge and wide as the legend says.
 He blinks, and the darkness is still just all black, no lines or shapes stand out.
 He shakes his head, distrusting his own eyes.

 "Must be wishful thinking."
 He murmurs quietly, doesn't want to be heard by whatever is out there in the dark.